Roger Freeman, Baron Freeman

-Roger Norman Freeman, Baron Freeman, PC (born 27 May 1942), is a British politician.
+Roger Norman Freeman, Baron Freeman, PC (27 May 1942 – 2 June 2025) was a British politician.
 A member of the Conservative Party, he served as Chancellor of the Duchy of Lancaster in the Cabinet of Prime Minister John Major from 1995 to 1997.
-He was a Member of Parliament (MP) representing the constituency of Kettering from 1983 to 1997, and was made a life peer in 1997.
+He was a Member of Parliament (MP) representing the constituency of Kettering from the 1983 general election until his defeat in 1997.
+He was made a life peer in 1997.

 Early life and career

-Freeman was born in the Wirral, and educated at Whitgift School, Croydon, and Balliol College, Oxford.
+Freeman was born in the Wirral on 25 May 1942, and privately educated at Whitgift School in Croydon.

+He then studied at Balliol College, Oxford.
 When he was at Oxford, he was the President of the Oxford University Conservative Association in Hilary Term 1964.
-Before entering Parliament, he was a Chartered Accountant working for an investment bank.
+Before entering Parliament, he was a chartered accountant working for an investment bank.